 Other things to do around Polonnaruwa

 You can easily combine a visit to the ancient city of Polonnaruwa with a safari trip in the afternoon.
 Polonnaruwa is a great starting point for a jeep safari in nearby Minneriya and Kaudulla national parks.
 Unless you are a history buff and like to go in-depth on every sight, exploring the ruins takes only half a day.
 The coconut island has an extensive animal kingdom and offers many safaris all over the country.
-In Minneriya National park, you will mostly encounter big groups of wild elephants, which is an experience of a lifetime.
+In Minneriya National Park, you will mostly encounter big groups of wild elephants, which is an experience of a lifetime.
 Other wildlife that you might spot are Leopards, Sloth bears, Spotted Deer, Grey Langers, and Mongoose.

 Sigiriya is located only a little over an hour away from Polonnaruwa and is the perfect base to stay.
 The town is mostly famous for the Lion Rock, an ancient fortress located on top of a massive rock.
 The site dates back to the 5th century AD and was once a majestic palace with royal gardens, colorful frescoes, and an impressive Lion gate.
 This UNESCO world heritage site is visited by millions of tourists annually and is something that you can’t miss on a trip to Sri Lanka.

 Hiking Pidurangala rock has also become a popular pilgrimage for tourists and is a must when traveling to Sri Lanka.
-Located adjacent to Sigiriya Lion rock, it provides the most epic views of the surrounding green central plains and jungle.
+Located adjacent to Sigiriya Lion Rock, it provides the most epic views of the surrounding green central plains and jungle.
 After an adventurous climb, the summit will reward you with an incredible panoramic view of Lion Rock itself.
 Want to know more about the climb itself and what to expect?
 Wondering which one of the two rocks to climb?
 Read more in our extensive guide below.

 Which Ancient City to visit: Polonnaruwa or Anuradhapura?